 Finally – the week before the exam arrived, and thankfully I was able to have the entire week off from work to do some last-minute studying.
 I quickly realised that it would be impossible to fit in all of the studying that I wanted to accomplish: I had to make do with the time remaining.
 Time management was therefore absolutely critical.
 I had to discipline myself, and only allow myself to study subjects for a constrained amount of time.
 Otherwise, I would have easily spent three days focusing on contract law, to the detriment of civil procedure.

 And yes, I even had a spreadsheet to cover the few days before the exam as well.
 If I’m being perfectly honest, this wasn’t really a practical point, but rather a way for me to manage my anxiety.
+As such, this sheet is not included in my template, but you might find it useful to make your own.

 Although it’s been said before, it’s worth repeating: the bar exam can be intellectually demanding in places.
 But the greatest challenge comes down to time management, dedication, and effort.

 I am often teased by friends and family for being somewhat obsessed with spreadsheets.
 Maybe it’s true!
 For what it’s worth though, I really feel like having a detailed plan and scheduled helped me tackle the bar exam.
-Although I’m not sure yet if I passed the CBE (fingers crossed) at least I know that if I need to resit it, I’ll be able to rely on my trusty spreadsheet.
-And who knows — maybe this post will help you in your studies, too!

 Featured photo for this post from ThoughtCatalog.